SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Generics are specified within type parameters.
 Names of generics are typically single characters.
 A generic of any type is typically indicated T

+##### binding generics

 Once the name of a generic is bound, any reference to that name refers to that generic.
+Two generics of different names are independent, even if they may be filled by the same concrete type at runtime.
+It may sometimes seem like a generic is being bound twice when it's actually being used the second time.
+E.g. impl<T> SomeStruct<T> is saying that you're implementing SomeStruct such that SomeStruct's generic <T> (second mention) satisfies being any type <T> (first mention), which is of course not particularly informative, and would be equivalent to impl SomeStruct<T>, if that were possible.
+Binding <T> via the `impl` already allows one to do more interesting things. e.g. `impl<T: Copy> SomeStruct<T, T>` for a `SomeStruct<T, U>` is saying that you're implementing this for all SomeStructs whose type parameters are of the same type which implements copy.

 #### constrainment